Harald-86/shoemania/README.md

 ![image](shoemania.png)

 This is a Copy of my Semester Project 2 i did at Noroff.
-(The original project used a local API, this one has a live API)
+(The original project used a local API, this one has a hosted API)

 ## Description